ckan/ckan/doc/data-viewer.rst

 .. versionadded:: 2.0
    the ``recline_preview`` extension is new in CKAN 2.0.

-.. versionchanged:: 2.0
-   The ability to embed data explorer previews in external sites is not supported in CKAN 2.0.

 **Configuration required:** The ``recline_preview`` extension must be added to ``ckan.plugins`` in your CKAN configuration file.